 - Furthermore, these amazing creatures appear to be extremely widespread.
 In fact, together, the various members of this order occur in virtually every ocean and sea around the world.
 This habitat range even includes many areas that most people consider inhospitable.

 - However, despite the common name, these obviously do not represent true spiders, or even arachnids.
 But nevertheless, these remarkable arthropods actually do have more in common with true spiders than other arthropods.
 That fact alone makes them a remarkable type of creature.

 - Furthermore, one particular variety of Sea Spider represents an especially unique case.
 This holds true even when considered alongside its fellow members of the order.
 That’s because this rather startling variety actually evolved over the ages into a fully hermaphroditic species.

 Sea Spider Physical Description

+For example, leg spans range from a minuscule 0.04 in (1 mm) to as much as 2.3 ft (70 cm).
 Most varieties possess eight legs, but a few species develop 10 or even 12 appendages.
 Yet in all known forms, the legs grow extremely long and thin in relation to the body.